opentelekomcloud-infra/api-monitoring/docs/design.rst

     Schematic Architecture

-While it is possible to only perform the testing inside of the platform itself (have a VM on the platform, which executes the tests and keeps results on the platform), it does not really tests all the APIs, how end customer would do that (both from inside and through the internet).
-There is also additional stack of potential issues, which can lead to situations, where platform is performing well, when being tested from inside, from outside it can be completely unavailable or have other connectivity or performance issues due to the misconfiguration of the API gateways or simply internet connectivity.
-To address that it's suggested to perform tests at least in 2 environments: one is inside of the platform, and another outside invoking a real internet connections.
-This approach also helps making alerting and the dashboards themselves available also in the case of the platform outage (system will be most likely not able to inform operations that it is not available).
+The origin of the requests to the APIs affects the availability results.
+The results returned by an API can depend if the request was made inside the cloud itself or originates from outside.
+The API-Monitoring covers thus also situations where, when tested from inside, a cloud platform is performing well, but appears unavailable when tested from outside the platform over the Internet.
+This is the reason why at least one environment needs to be located outside and one inside the monitored cloud platform.
+This approach assures availability of the alerting and the dashboards components even in case of a platform outage.

 Executor